190n/piazza-bot/README.md

 ```

 By default, this will prompt you for your Piazza email address and password.
 If you don't want to log in every time, set `email` and `password` in your configuration file.

+## Docker

+The example [`docker-compose.yml`](./docker-compose.yml) will build and run this bot in a Docker container.
+Edit it as needed; just make sure that your configuration is at `/app/config.py` in the container.